Dobermann

 Unfortunately, no records have survived as to precisely what breeds were crossed to breed the Dobermann.
 But even then, many people began to buy these dogs.

 Soon other scientists began to improve the breed.
 Thus, in 1900, the “National Doberman Pinscher Club of Germany” was created.
 The Dobermann dog began to gain popularity and fame around the world.
-The FCI (International Canine Federation) officially recognized the breed in February 1994.
+The FCI (Federation Cynologiqoe International) officially recognized the breed in February 1994.

 The Dobermann is a beautiful and noble-looking dog.
 They have strong bones and a muscular body.
 The cables c is 68-72 cm, while bitches are 63-68 cm.
 Weight also varies depending on sex.
 Males can have 40-45 kg, and females 32-35 kg.